Published: 29 June 2021 Updated: 22 July 2024

 Omega-3s are essential nutrients just like vitamins and minerals and they play many critical roles.
 Omega-3s are a type of polyunsaturated fat which our bodies cannot make naturally.

-Oily fish, other fish and seafood are the main sources of long chain Omega-3s with eggs and lean red meat providing smaller amounts.
+Seafood is commonly referred to as a great source of Omega-3s.
 Supplements of fish oil are rich in long chain Omega-3s and foods enriched with long chain Omega-3s are beginning to appear in supermarkets.

 There is a vegetarian source of Omega-3 (called DHA) made from marine algae, which is used in a variety of Omega-3 enriched foods and infant formulas.
 Interestingly, it is the marine algae that fish feed on which helps make them a rich source of long chain Omega-3s.